undersoft-org/undersoft-org/README.md

-# Undersoft
+# Dariusz Hanc

-Mission - Make The World an Easy Living Place - Develop software in any language or technology.
-Language is not a problem when you understand the machine and know how to think like a machine.

-Motto - "Simplicity is the ultimate sophistication" - Leonardo da Vinci
+"Simplicity is the ultimate sophistication" - Leonardo da Vinci